vldcreation/movie-fest/README.md

 It's still not as clean as i want, but we achieve fully testable, automatically generated API, automatically generate querier so it's safe to use CQRS pattern and easy to maintain if so.

+All these endpoint is untested propperly due to timeline conflicts

 ## Requirements

 To run this project you need to have the following installed: